xaroth8088/SystemPanic/README.md

 ## How do I run it?

-There's no packaged versions yet, so you'll need to already have a Python 3.5+ environment set up.
-Check out the package and run `SystemPanic/__main__.py`.
+There are no packaged versions yet, so you'll need to already have a Python 3.12+ environment set up.
+As usual for Python projects, a virtual environment is *strongly* encouraged.

 ## How do I add to it?